 NinjaTrader™ typically uses approximately 4 GB of RAM or less.
 In extreme cases it may use up to 8 GB of RAM.
-For low impact users, 8 GB of RAM is plenty.
+For low impact users, 8 GB of system RAM is plenty.
 4 GB for NT and 4 GB for Windows™ and other programs.
-For high impact users, 16 GB of RAM is plenty.
+For high impact users, 16 GB of system RAM is plenty.
 8 GB for NT and 8 GB for Windows™ and other programs.

 The motherboard typically has little importance to the average trader.
 However, there are two things that you may want to consider.

 If you choose to use SSD hard drives then you may want to consider using a motherboard with a onboard RAID controller capable of RAID 1 and/or RAID 5 to insure system integrity if a drive fails.
 Use this link to watch a quick video on RAID technology.